zsiki/ls/doc/source/tutorial.rst

    *(22.)
 Stating intersection*

-By the intersection two oriented stations must be selected in *Station (1)* and *Station (2)* list.
+For the intersection two oriented stations must be selected in *Station (1)* and *Station (2)* list.
 The fielbook name and the id in fieldbook is shown in brackets in the station list.